Sweden

 • Quality Assurance

-FAR reports that the QA review systems in the jurisdiction are in line with SMO 1 requirements.
+FAR reports that the QA review systems in the jurisdiction align with SMO 1 requirements.

 Current Status: Adopted